DevX-Dragon/Mr.Video-Downloader/README.md

 ## ⚖️ License and Usage

-This project is open-source and released under the MIT License.
+This project is open-source and released under the Source Available - Non-Commercial Use License

 Private Use: You are free to use this application for personal, private purposes.

 Attribution Required: If you redistribute, modify, or use this source code in any way, you must include clear attribution to the original author (DevX-Dragon) and link back to this repository.

 No Rebranding: You may not distribute the application and claim it as your own original product.
 All derivative works must clearly distinguish themselves from the "Mr. Video Downloader" name and branding.